thegreenpaladin/Liberr/README.md

-# Liberr - an LMS
+# Liberr

+basic library management system built using javascript and PHP